I’m just going to come out and say it: Shinji Nohara probably has the best job in the world.

 Want to explore the coveted fish auction inside Tsukiji market without waiting in line with 120 people?
 Nohara will get it done.

 Want to book a last minute reservation at a Michelin-starred sushi restaurant?
-No problem.
+Easy.

 Want to follow an acclaimed sushi chef for the day to see where he buys his ingredients and how he prepares food?
 Done.